Lawani-EJ/Landing-Page/README.md

 Feel free to fork the repository and submit pull requests with improvements or new features.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` file for more details. -->

 ---

-Happy coding! 🎉